 - Using force

-Policies will guide staff behavior, allowing you to better manage guest experiences and reduce liability for wrongful actions.
-Conduct annual security training on all policies and security checklists (including this one).
+Policies will guide staff behavior, allowing you to manage guest experiences better and reduce liability for wrongful actions.

 Do you have a documented emergency action plan (EAP)?
-Make sure it’s updated to reflect any recent changes in your hotel’s operations.
-In the U.S., OSHA requires an EAP for all businesses with more than 10 people on staff.
+Ensure it’s updated to reflect any recent changes in your hotel’s operations.
+In the U.S., OSHA requires an EAP for all businesses with more than ten people on staff.
 To simplify this process, OSHA offers a useful EAP development app.

-Even if you don’t yet need a documented EAP, you should build a summary of your evacuation plans into your hotel safety and security checklist.
+Even if you don’t need a documented EAP, you should include a summary of your evacuation plans in your hotel safety and security checklist.
 Has your venue’s floor plan changed in any way?
-Does this impact evacuation routes and any posted signage?
+If so, does this impact evacuation routes and any posted signage?

 Maintaining good security while scaling up your hotel’s operations can be challenging, but it is doable.
-Many hotels have found success in applying new intelligent security technology and policies to long-standing problems.
-Using our hotel safety and security checklist is a good way to identify what is working for you now and which problems might need new solutions to support your growth.
+Many hotels have successfully applied new intelligent security technology and policies to long-standing problems.
+Our hotel safety tips are a good way to identify what works for you now and which problems might need new solutions to support your growth.